 - Dip balloon into the gelatin and cover, like you would a toffee apple.

 - Place upright to dry.

-- Once dry unwrap tape and remove balloon.
+- Once dry unwrap tape and remove the balloon.

 I hope you have as much fun as I do making these highly effective gelatin baubles.
-If you’d like to learn about other cake decorating techniques why not take a look at the FREE TUTORIALS section to see what else you could learn.
+If you’d like to learn about other cake decorating techniques why not take a look at my FREE TUTORIALS to see what else you could learn.